2023 State Summer Games Send-off

 Special Olympics Wisconsin - Agency 7-05

-All updates for Special Olympics are available at https://www.specialolympicswisconsin.org/.
+Updates for Special Olympics are available at https://www.specialolympicswisconsin.org/.

 In order to participate in Special Olympics Wisconsin’s program for Lakeland School, all athletes must submit the required paperwork.

 Female athletes compete in up to four artistic events while males can compete in as many as three artistic events.
-MEDICAL DEADLINE - February 1st
+MEDICAL DEADLINE - April 15th

 Teams will compete against other agencies with a similar skill level at a number of area level tournaments as they seek to improve and make it to the state competition.
 MEDICAL DEADLINE - February 1st

-Athletes compete in individual skills contests including shooting, dribbling, and passing.
+In Skills Basketball, Lakeland School athletes compete in individual skills contests including shooting, dribbling, and passing.

 Relay events mirror those offered in other international competitions.
 Special Olympics offers walking events for athletes of lower ability at district competitions.
-MEDICAL DEADLINE - April 1st
+MEDICAL DEADLINE - February 1st